-Community is defined in early works by Park as rooted in a certain geographic location, a common bond and mutual interdependence.
-Peter Block offers a recent definition in Community: The Structure of Belonging: “Communities are human systems given form by conversations that build relatedness” that emphasizes conversations.
+Community is defined in the early works of Robert Park as being rooted in a certain geographic location, a common bond, and mutual interdependence.
+Peter Block offers a recent definition in Community: The Structure of Belonging (2008), claiming that “Communities are human systems given form by conversations that build relatedness” that emphasizes conversations (Block).
 These conversations can play out in physical space and virtually.
-Rheingold’s The Virtual Community, defines the Internet as an interconnected computer network utilizing Computer-mediated Communication (CMC) to link people all over the globe in open discussions.
+Howard Rheingold’s The Virtual Community (1993) defines the Internet as an interconnected computer network utilizing Computer-mediated Communication (CMC) to link people all over the globe in open discussions.
 He defines ‘virtual community’ as “social aggregators that emerge from the Net when enough people carry on those public discussions long enough, with sufficient human feeling, to form webs of personal relationships in cyberspace” (Rheingold, p.
 5).
-This module explores the nature of information, definitions of community, and how communities form around information and knowledge sharing/creation.
+This module explores the nature of information, definitions of community, and how communities form around information and knowledge sharing/creation

-- Lecture Slides: Download Intro to Information Communities here.
+- Lecture Slides: Download Module 1 – Information Communities – An Introduction here

 - Video File: Download Video Podcast (mp4)

 - Audio File: Download Audio Podcast (mp3)